Lich-Corals/coral-ctc-terminal-calculator/README.md

 - converting to absolute numbers
 - A few constants
 - grouping with parentheses
+- A variable for the previous answer
+- A command history

 ## Installation
 1. Download the binary `ctc_xy` for your architecture and OS from the [latest release](https://github.com/Lich-Corals/coral-ctc-terminal-calculator/releases/latest).